nxp-mcuxpresso/mcuxsdk-examples/ota_examples/_doc/sb3_rw61x_readme.md

 ### 3.2 MCUboot bootloader use case

-1. Load and run initial `ota_mcuboot_basic` application
+1. Load and run initial the initial `ota_mcuboot_basic` application with one of these ways:
-    * signed image via `blhost` commands:
+    * load signed image via `blhost` commands:
         * `blhost -p COM3,115200 -- fill-memory 0x20001000 0x4 0xC0000004`
         * `blhost -p COM3,115200 -- configure-memory 0x9 0x20001000`
-        * `blhost -p COM3,115200 -t 20000 receive-sb-file ota_mcuboot_basic_primary.sb`
+        * `blhost -p COM3,115200 -t 20000 receive-sb-file signed_padded_ota_mcuboot_basic_primary_slot.sb`

     or

-    * unsigned application via debug session using preferred IDE (IAR, MCUX, VSCode) - in this case the `image` command returns invalid information as there is no valid image header to parse
+    * load unsigned application via debug session - in this case the `image` command returns invalid information as there is no valid image header to parse

 2. Check image state and active flag location with `image` command